 When I travelled to Thailand I was always in awe of how the locals could mix simple fresh ingredients all in one pot and produce the most aromatic, flavourful dishes.
-With this super easy one pot Coconut Curry Noodle bowl I did my best to capture just a sliver of the authentic bowls I had on my travels.
+With this super easy one pot Coconut Curry Soup I did my best to capture just a sliver of the authentic bowls I had on my travels.
 All I have to do is close my eyes while I eat this in the dead of winter and I am instantly transported back to hot days and tropical beaches.

 Fresh is Best